 - On-site training at a medical facility

 Due to the nature of the nursing degree field, you must complete your basic RN license through an in-person degree program.
 If you are already an RN looking to work towards an advanced degree, there are several online Nursing degree programs that allow you to continue working while pursuing advanced education.

 Skilled nurses are always in high demand, and the career outlook for nursing careers exhibits positive overall trends.
 If you are interested in learning more about the career outlook for a specialized nursing occupation, it can be helpful to check out the U.S. Bureau of Labor Statistics website!

-Across all fields of healthcare, the BLS projects that there will be a 19% growth rate within the field between 2014 and 2024.
-This higher than average growth rate will result in nearly 2.3 million new jobs that set the stage for ample opportunity for new graduates.
-More specifically, the job growth for Registered Nurses is expected to increase by 16% within this time frame – which is excellent news for those interested in pursuing a degree in nursing!
+Across all fields of healthcare, the BLS projects that there will be a 45% growth rate within the field between 2019 and 2029.
+This higher than average growth rate will occur because of an increase in the demand for healthcare services.
+More specifically, the job growth for Registered Nurses is expected to increase by 7% within this time frame – which is excellent news for those interested in pursuing a degree in nursing.